-Taking responsibility within the local community is an important commitment for The George in Rye.
+Taking responsibility within the local community is a fundamental commitment of The George in Rye and its employees.

-In 2013 a scheme was introduced whereby a £1 discretionary donation is added to every guest’s bill.
-Guests are asked on checkout if they would like to donate to our chosen local charity and we then match every £1 donated by our guests.
-If you are a local charity and would like to be considered for our fundraising scheme please contact us.
-Each of the following received over £1,000 through our Guest Check Out scheme:
+In 2013 a scheme was introduced whereby a discretionary donation is added to every guest’s bill.
+Guests are asked on check-out if they would like to donate to our chosen local charity and we then match every £1 donated by our guests.
+Here are some of the charities we have supported in the past:

 1066 Pink Ladies is a breast cancer support group for women in Rye, Hastings and Rother (and as far north as Tunbridge Wells).
 Founded over 30 years ago, the group supports people at any point in their journey through breast cancer.
 1066 pink ladies is fully endorsed by the local hospital consultants who distribute the group’s information on diagnosis and regularly attend meetings to educate and inform women of the latest medical developments.
 There are now over 70 members and the area covered has been widened.
 The aim is to provide a safe place for patients to meet and discuss their needs in confidence and to offer support and help in a relaxed, informal venue away from the hospital environment.
 There are talks and Q&As with professionals such as oncologists, surgeons, dieticians and fitness instructors, as well as complementary therapies for women going through chemotherapy, hair loss and radiation and other emotional and physical side effects of diagnosis and treatment.